TSaipriyaa/tt_hamming_code_-7-4-/docs/info.md

 ## How it works

 The three leds in the middle indicate which bit is at fault or flipped.
+If there is no error the leds remain off.

 ## How to test

-IF input matches output then its is correct
+If input matches output then its is correct

 ## External hardware